Elizabeth Jane Ward

 Elizabeth Jane Ward (27 March 1842 – 29 May 1908) was an Australian evangelist and active parish worker for the Church of England known for her involvement in various women's Christian organisations and campaigning for women's suffrage.

 Early life

-Ward was born in George Street Sydney, New South Wales, on 27 March 1842, a daughter of William Garland and Sarah (née Jenks).
+Ward was born in George Street, Sydney on 27 March 1842, a daughter of William Garland and Sarah (née Jenks).
 At fourteen years of age her father died followed by her mother, leaving behind two daughters and two sons.

-Educated at a Ladies School in Liverpool Street Hyde Park, she was taught fine sewing and at the age of fifteen began working as a milliner in George Street and later at Farmer & Co.’s in Pitt Street.
+Educated at a Ladies School in Liverpool Street, she was taught fine sewing and at the age of fifteen began working as a milliner in George Street and later at Farmer & Company in Pitt Street.

 On 18 July 1863, she married Charles Ward from Shropshire, England, and bore seven sons.

 Working life

 Business

-She established her own millinery business in King Street and later moved to Oxford Street, Sydney.
+She established her own millinery business in King Street and later moved to Oxford Street.

 Charitable work

 Ward was a member of multiple committees.
 She served on the committees of the Queen’s Fund in aid of distressed women and the Women’s Industries Exhibition and Centennial Fair.
 She assisted the poor through the Woman's Christian Temperance Union, the Ladies’ United Evangelistic Association, and the Young Women's Christian Association.
 She helped found the ladies committee of the Sydney City Mission which established the Rescue Committee to help the ‘fallen’ women of the city by organising midnight suppers and invitations to meet and talk with her if in need of advice or sympathy.